-Appropriateness 2.1.
+Appropriateness of Financial Audits 6.1.
 Financial Audit rights are appropriate for all types of customer contracts, subject to the general audit principles described above.

-Records retention
+Records retention 6.2.

-2.2.
 For Financial Audits, records should be limited to those available under the supplier's record retention policies.

-Audits of subcontractors' records
+Audits of subcontractors' records 6.3.

-2.3.
 The customer should not have Financial Audit rights to supplier's subcontractors.

-3. Operational Audits
+4. Operational Audits

-Scope of Service Quality Audits
+Scope of Service QualityAudits6.1.

-3.1.
 Service Quality Audits intended to determine compliance with service levels generally should be limited to relevant customer-specific operational data and should not include on-site audit rights.